Harrison & Handy

 You can click on the following link to download the questionnaire: Questionnaire Harrison and Handy

-You will find more specific information in the literature, shown in the left section of this page.
+You will find more specific information in the literature, shown in the left section of the NL page.

 *Source: Handy.
 C. ‘Understanding Organizations’, Penguin, 1993 & Harrison, R. ‘Understanding your organization’s character’, Harvard Business Review, 1972.